mozzherina/ExpO-Project/Expose/README.md

 Your GitHub Profile / Settings / Developer Settings / Fine-grained Tokens /
 Generate new token.
 3. In `env.example` change `GIT_USER` and `GIT_TOKEN` to your own values.

-___
-## If you want to cite this work

-Please, refer to the [PURL](https://purl.org/expo/expose) and cite the paper:

-Romanenko, E., Calvanese, D., Guizzardi, G.: ExpO: Towards Explaining Ontology-Driven Conceptual Models.
-(2024) [DOI](https://doi.org/10.1007/978-3-031-59468-7_3)